web-servers/tomcat-embedded-quickstarts/hello-world-servlet/README.md

 # Introduction

-This project demonstrates the use of Apache Tomcat embedded artifacts to run a single servlet.
+This project packages Red Hat's JWS distribution of the Apache Tomcat 8.0.36 artifacts with SpringBoot 1.4.1.RELEASE.

 # Launch